bob-cd/bob/index.md

 # Bob the Builder: This is what CI/CD should've been.

-Born out of a personal frustration of the usage of most of the CI/CD offerings, Bob tries to be the least in your way and be a CI/CD platform rather than a tool allowing you to construct the testing and delivery platform the way you want.
+Born out of a personal frustration of the usage of most of the CI/CD offerings, Bob tries to be the least in your way and be a _CI/CD platform rather than just a tool_.

-Bob significantly differs from the other established offerings in the fact that it consists of a very small, simple and opinionated core designed to be solid, less changing and extensible externally. **Bob has no notion of workers or plugins.**
+Bob significantly differs from most of the other CI tooling in the fact that it consists of a very small, simple and opinionated core designed to be solid, less changing and extensible externally.

 Want pipelines as code?
-Deploy to Kubernetes?
-Scale automatically to handle large build loads? _Teach_ Bob something it can't do yet?
+Scale automatically to handle large build loads?
+_Teach_ Bob something it can't do yet?
 Just talk to Bob's REST API.
-Bob lets you be in control of the whole process by allowing itself to be more simple than easy.
+Bob makes CI/CD [easy **and simple**](https://www.infoq.com/presentations/Simple-Made-Easy/).

 Bob is intended to be a _low-level_ building block to allow users to _build_ their own CI/CD platform.
 Think of Bob as a **CI Engine**

-## 🚧 This is a proof of concept and isn't ready for serious consumption yet! 🚧
+## 🚧 This is still in its pre-alpha stages. 🚧

 ## Quick Start with Docker
 ```bash